 A successful SER-109 Phase 1b study has been completed, and the results were published in the Journal of Infectious Diseases.

 Based on the successful SER-109 Phase 1b results, Seres completed and reported a placebo controlled Phase 2 study (ECOSPOR).
 Following the Phase 2 results, Seres performed a detailed and comprehensive review of the SER-109 program.
-The summary of these finding can be found here.
+The summary of these findings can be found here.

 Seres is currently evaluating SER-109 in a Phase 3 clinical study (ECOSPOR III) in patients with multiply recurrent C. difficile infection.
-The ECOSPOR III study design was finalized following a positive Type B meeting with the FDA.
 The company expects that this single pivotal study may support SER-109 registration and approval.

 About Clostridium difficile

 Clostridium difficile (C. difficile) is a bacterium that causes an infection of the gut.
 Most doctors and patients call this infection “C. diff” for short.
 C. difficile infection (CDI) can cause many loose watery bowel movements (diarrhea) and painful stomach cramps.
 The main cause of CDI is antibiotics, which wipe out the good bacteria of the gut, which may permit some bad bacteria, like C. difficile, to take over and cause infection.